Cu3PO42/KeySAVe-Documentation/faq.md

 ## How do I export my Pokémon?

-KeySAVᵉ can copy your dumping output to the clipboard, save it to a file or save the `pk6` files.
+KeySAVᵉ can copy your dumping output to the clipboard, save it to a file or save the `pk6` or `pk7` files.
 Use the three buttons directly over the dumping output.

 ## Why is KeySAVᵉ so big?